Cordova-Courier/sitemap/README.md

 ## 🌐 Hosted Sitemap URL

 Once GitHub Pages is enabled, your sitemap will be publicly accessible at:

-# sitemap
-sitemap.xml file for cordovacourier.com